Williams Racing: 1994 season

 At the next race in Spain, Williams brought in test driver David Coulthard as Hill's new teammate.
 Hill took the team's first victory of the season, by almost half a minute over Schumacher's Benetton, while Coulthard would retire due to an electrical problem.
 In Montreal, both Williams cars finished in the points for the first time that season, with Hill finishing second and Coulthard finishing fifth.
-In France, Nigel Mansell replaced Coulthard (in the first of four appearances), at the behest of Renault.
 At Silverstone, Damon Hill accomplished what had eluded his father, twice Formula One World Champion Graham Hill, by winning the British Grand Prix.
 Hill closed the points gap with Schumacher, who was disqualified from first at Spa after the Stewards found floorboard irregularities on his Benetton.
 He was banned for the next two races, and Hill capitalised on this with wins in Italy and a Williams 1–2 in Portugal.

-With three races left, 1992 champion Nigel Mansell returned from CART (where the season had concluded) to replace Coulthard for the remainder of the season.
-Mansell would get approximately £900,000 per race, while Hill was paid £300,000 for the entire season, though Hill remained as lead driver.
+The season also saw the return of Nigel Mansell to F1.
+After winning the CART championship in 1993, Mansell had struggled in his second and final season in the series and had also had a falling out with his teammate Mario Andretti.
+After the 1994 season had concluded, Mansell returned to Williams for a three-race appearance deal for £900,000 per race, while Hill was paid £300,000 for the entire season, though Hill remained as lead driver.
+Mansell also ran the French Grand Prix in a one-off at the behest of Renault.

 Schumacher came back after his suspension for the European Grand Prix, which he won by about 25 seconds, to take a lead of 5 points into the penultimate round in Japan.
 The race in Japan was held in torrential rain, with Hill managing to win the restarted race by three seconds on aggregate over Schumacher who finished second.
 Going into the final round at Adelaide, Schumacher led Hill by a single point.
 Mansell took pole for Williams but had a poor start which let Hill and Schumacher through to fight for the lead and the 1994 title.
 Midway through the race, Schumacher's perceived need for a low downforce setup cost him, as he lost control and clipped the outside wall at the 5th corner (out of sight of Hill).
 As Schumacher recovered, Hill came around the corner and attempted to overtake into the next corner.
 Schumacher turned in and the resulting contact (Schumacher in the wall and Hill retiring with bent suspension) meant that Schumacher was the champion.
 This collision has been controversial with some, such as Williams's Patrick Head, have suggesting that this was a deliberate attempt by Schumacher to take Hill out of the race.
 Others, such as then BBC commentator Murray Walker, defended Schumacher, calling the accident a "racing incident".
 Meanwhile, Nigel Mansell won the last Grand Prix of his career here, driving the second Williams car.